Skip to main content

 Learn how to enhance the security of your account through performance and security audits

-Updated over a week ago
+Updated over 2 weeks ago

 Cloudguard is a feature designed to offer performance and security audits, enhancing the overall safety of your account.
-Once you access the Cloudguard dashboard, you'll find these recommendations within the ‘Performance’ and ‘Security’ tabs.
+Once you access the Cloudguard dashboard, you'll find these recommendations within the Performance and Security tabs.

 Also, you will get a notification informing users that Reserved Instances and Saving Plans expire soon.
 This feature provides additional performance and extra-security audits to improve the safety of your account.
 You just open the Cloudguard dashboard to see these notifications in the ‘Performance’ and ‘Security’ tabs.